liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/radio-check-toggle.md

 order: 3
 ---

-<div class="page-description">Checkboxes, radios and toggles provide users with different selection and activation tools.</div>
+Checkboxes, radios and toggles provide users with different selection and activation tools.

 ## Checkbox